 Our community proposed and achieved protection, in 2008, for the first community-led No Take Zone in Lamlash Bay (NTZ).
 In this small area of 2.67 sq. km no fishing of any sort is permitted.
 Look at the NTZ case study from Kerri Whiteside, FFI’s Project Manager, of the Scotland Marine Community Support Project, for a full history behind this campaign.

 In 2016, the South Arran Marine Protected Area (MPA) extended this area to nearly 300 sq km to exclude scallop dredging but allow for other, potentially more sustainable, fishing methods in various zones.

 Despite this protection, salmon farming, illegal fishing, electrofishing, pollution and ineffective management still pose a risk to our waters, protected or not.
 This is why we are active partners of the Clyde Marine Planning Partnership and heavily involved with consultations and campaigns.
 We want to share our local knowledge and experience to improve the way our seas are managed.

-In 2018 we opened the Octopus Centre, Scotland’s first MPA Visitor Centre, led by our community to engage more locals and visitors in coastal and marine activities and learning.
+In 2018 we opened the COAST Discovery Centre, Scotland’s first MPA Visitor Centre, led by our community to engage more locals and visitors in coastal and marine activities and learning.